 We will only use your information for the purposes for which it was obtained.
 Rest assured that we never sell or share your personal information with other organisations for their own marketing purposes.

 But there are some situations where we do need to share your information including:

 - Third party suppliers - We may need to share your information with data hosting providers or organisations which help us deliver our activities for example send mail, process financial transactions, contact people on our behalf, or analyse data.
 We will only pass personal data to these organisations if they have signed a contract that requires them to abide by the requirements of Data Protection legislation and treat your information as carefully as we would

 - If we believe it is necessary to protect or defend our rights, property or the personal safety of our people or visitors to our premises or websites

 - Where we are legally required to do so, e.g. by a law enforcement agency legitimately exercising a power or if compelled by an order of the Court

 We may want to use some of the information provided, including gender, age or the type of sensory impairment that people experience, to publicise Sense’s work.
-We will only make this information publicly available if we have the explicit and informed consent of the individuals concerned, or their parent or guardian if they are under 18.
+We will only make this information publicly available if we have the explicit and informed consent of the individuals concerned, or where appropriate their parent or guardian.